A non-Levi branching rule in terms of Littelmann paths: Littlewood-Richardson Sundaram tableaux

 \section{Littlewood-Richardson Sundaram tableaux}

-\begin{defn} Let $\mu \subset \lambda $ be two shapes of type $\A_{2n-1}$, i.e. they have columns of length at most $2n-1$.
-A tableau $\mathscr{T}$ of skew shape $\lambda / \mu$ is a filling of a Young diagram of shape $\lambda$ leaving the boxes that belong to $\mu \subset \lambda$ blank, with the others having entries in the alphabet $\mathcal{A}_{2n}$, and such that these entries are strictly increasing along the columns.
-The word $w(\mathscr{T})$ of $\mathscr{T}$ is obtained just as for semi-standard Young tableaux, reading from right to left and from top to bottom, ignoring the blank boxes. \end{defn}
+\begin{defn} Let $\mu \subset \lambda $ be two partitions of type $\A_{2n-1}$.
+A \textit{ skew tableau $\mathscr{T}$ of skew shape $\lambda / \mu$} is a filling of a Young diagram of shape $\lambda$ leaving the boxes that belong to $\mu \subset \lambda$ blank, with the others having entries in the alphabet $\mathcal{A}_{2n}$, and such that these entries are strictly increasing along the columns and weakly increasing along the row.
+The word $W(\mathscr{T})$ of $\mathscr{T}$ is obtained just as for semi-standard Young tableaux, reading from right to left and from top to bottom, ignoring the blank boxes. \end{defn}

+\begin{defn} A partition of type $\A_{2n-1}$ is \textit{even} if every column in its corresponding Young diagram has an even number of boxes. \end{defn}